Identity theft is a scary concept: the idea that someone else can be you!

 Safe deposit boxes are much more secure while offering ease of access to keep your identifying documentation safe and secure.

-Review Bank Statements AND Credit Card Statements
+Review Bank & Credit Card Statements

 One thing many people forget about is existing accounts.